84-year-old patient in “vegetative” state responds to stimuli

 Although this sounds dramatic—and rightly so—it is not unprecedented.
 A study published in the New England Journal of Medicine in 2010 (and noted then in this space) found similar results in a number of patients who were also diagnosed as “vegetative.”

-We are not all ex-prime-ministers of Israel, receiving this kind of attention.
+We are not all like Ariel Sharon, a former general and prime-minister of Israel, receiving this level of attention.
 But the general implications of this and similar cases should be clear enough.
 Questions of human life and human consciousness remain mysterious.
-And doctors don’t necessarily know the answers, even when they’re stating them with confidence.
+And doctors do not truly know the final answers, even when they are stating them with confidence.